GregoryDesmarais/burger/README.md

 	cd burger
 	npm install

 You will need to run the SQL database locally, using the schema and seed files to create and initally populate the database.
+Please update the connection information in config/connection.js to your SQL server's settings.

 ## Deployed Site
 [Heroku](https://whispering-escarpment-19131.herokuapp.com/)